xod-wow/LiteMount/README.md

   IsCastable()
   IsCancelable()
-  GetCurrentFlags()         - Returns the options-modified set GetCastAction()           - Returns an LM.SecureAction to summon this mount.
+  GetCurrentFlags()         - Returns the options-modified set GetCastAction()           - Returns a LM.SecureAction to summon this mount.
   GetCancelAction()         - Same but for dismount/cancel
 ```